For Emergency Call

 Login and update your profile.
 Select Account to change your password and Services to add text messaging, additional email addresses, and voice calls.

 In accordance with the Student Right-to-Know and Campus Security Act (P.L.
 101-542), Columbia Theological Seminary is required to disclose campus security policy and campus crime statistics annually to all current students and employees and to any prospective students/employees upon request.
 The intent of this federal legislation is to promote awareness and to encourage responsible action in making the Seminary a safer place.
-Download Report Here.
+Columbia Theological Seminary is also committed to providing a fire‐safe environment for the faculty, staff, students and visitors, and to protecting its property through an effective fire prevention, protection, preparedness and response program.
+These policies are in effect to assist the campus community in working together to maintain an environment that reduces the risk of fire hazards.
+Download Document Here.

 DRUG PREVENTION PROGRAM